Runtime

 Streams

-Streams represent functions as coefficient expansions:
+Streams represent functions as coefficient expansions in multi-dimensional arrays:

 from gimle.asgard.runtime.stream import Stream